pandulaDW/interpreter-in-rust/README.md

-An interpreter and a compiler written in Rust by following the books from [Thorsten Ball](https://www.amazon.com/Thorsten-Ball/e/B06XCKTCRW/ref=dp_byline_cont_pop_book_1).
+An interpreter written in Rust by following the books from [Thorsten Ball](https://www.amazon.com/Thorsten-Ball/e/B06XCKTCRW/ref=dp_byline_cont_pop_book_1).

 The interpreter is built from scratch which includes a lexer (tokenizer), a parser and a tree walking interpreter.